canonical/bootstack-actions/README.md

 ## Snap release workflow
 This workflow builds and releases snap to the Snap Store after passing lint, unit and functional tests.
-It supports both manual channel selection (via input) and automatic channel selection (base on the branch name), which covers the most-common needs for snap releases.
+The triggering workflow (from the source repo) can specify track and risk level as inputs when calling the reuable workflow to release the snap to a proper channel.

 ## Pull request workflow